Work-study is part of your financial aid package. It is earned through part-time employment. You must work to earn it.

 - Eligibility for work study does not guarantee a job.

 - A work-study award may be cancelled or reduced if you change your enrollment status.

 - Student employees can work up to 15 hours per week on campus or 19 hours a week off campus.
 On-campus student employees cannot exceed 69 hours per month without pre-approval.

 - Work-study students are not eligible to work while on Financial Aid suspension.

 - Work-study students must be enrolled in at least 6 college credits (those enrolled in ABE, HSC or IEP courses are not eligible).

 - Approval is required for work-study students to work during quarter breaks.

 - State Work Study requires students to be a Washington state resident.

 Find a Job

 - Verify if you are eligible for Work-Study with the Financial Aid Department.
 If you haven’t been awarded work-study funding, you can still hold a job on campus.
-All students may work as regular student employees regardless of whether they’ve been awarded financial aid.
+All eligible students may work as student employees regardless of whether they’ve been awarded financial aid.